FlyMandi/FlyMandi/00 - Hardware/Desktops.md

 ## Dell Dimension

-Also known as the 'Beefy Computer' from Counter-Strike: Source, the Dell Dimension was otherwise a bogstandard Office PC that many people probably got fired on.
+Also known as the 'Beefy Computer' from Counter-Strike: Source, the Dell Dimension was otherwise a bogstandard Office PC that many people probably commited tax fraud on.

 //TODO: specs